grimmier378/dialogdb/README.md

 You can select the dialog if the NPC is targeted and has Dialog for that zone.

-##Table Layout
+## Table Layout

 [ServerName][NPC Name][Zone][DialogDescription] = Dialog

-Zone checks for either Current Zone name or 'allzones' 'allzones' is dialog for any zone you see the NPC in.
+Zone checks for either Current Zone name or 'allzones'.

+'allzones' is dialog for any zone you see the NPC in.
 Ex.Priest of Discord and Soul Binder

 # NPC Dialog DB Commands